Table of Contents

 The Mansions of Lafayette Square in Savannah-Home to the Andrew Lowe House

-The Andrew Low House is a stunning mansion that was built in 1848 for Andrew Low, a prominent businessman who made his fortune in the cotton industry.
-This house is a fine example of the Italianate style of architecture and is known for its intricate ironwork and charming gardens.
-The Andrew Low House is open to the public as a museum and is a popular attraction in Savannah.
+Built in 1848 for Andrew Low, a prominent business owner who made his fortune in the cotton industry, the Andrew Low House is a stunning mansion.
+The Andrew Low House exemplifies the Italianate style of architecture and is famous for its intricate ironwork and charming gardens.
+The Andrew Low House, serving as a museum, attracts a high number of visitors in Savannah.
 We took one of the guided tours of the house, which is filled with original furnishings and artwork, and learned about the fascinating history of the Low family and their impact on the city of Savannah.

 Many elegant mansions surround this square.
 We loved sitting by the green three-tiered fountain surrounded by a majestic oak and lush garden.
 The garden benches have a grand view of the Cathedral of St. John the Baptist.